sftpplus/sftpplus-docs/docs/installation/windows.rst

 * `.\\extension` - `read-only`
   Contains custom extensions implemented using the SFTPPlus API.

-* `.\\include` - `read-only` -
-  This folder is for developers interested in extending the functionality of the server.
-  May be missing on some releases.

 * `.\\lib` - `read-only` -
   This folder is for internal server use.